tytydraco/yessleep/out/My_imaginary_friend_is_getting_more_violent_Now_he_wants_my_permission_to_do_things.md

 She closed the door behind us.

-We stood in the hallway.
-I kept staring at the floor, ashamed.
+We stood in the hallway as I kept staring at the floor, ashamed.

 “Are you okay?” she asked.